There’s no question that this area is rich in history. Hudson Valley historic sites are one of the most visited attractions in the area.

 Located in Stony Point, NY, This historic site is the significant in history.
 It is the site of the Battle of Stony Point and one of the last battles in the North East.

 The site features a museum, that offers exhibits and is also a cemetery of Revolutionary War Soldiers.
 The site typically offers reenactments of military life, cooking demonstrations and children’s activities.
-Unfortunately, programs are suspended due to COVID-19.

 Grounds are OPEN Wednesday – Sunday